 - Cost: Basic albums may vary from $10 to $30, with more for features such as leather covers, heavier paper and lie-flat binding.

 Costs begin at about $10 for a 20-page paperback book and go over $100 for larger books with premium paper and covers.
 Careful shopping often turns up discounts of 20 percent to 40 percent.

 It's a good idea to select the pictures you want to use ahead of time to give you an idea of which size book you might want.
 Pricing for additional pages can push the cost well over what you would have paid if you'd chosen a thicker book to start with – and of course, you want to make sure you have enough for a coherent book in the first place.

 This is the photo book site to choose if you are intent on — and have the hours to devote to creating — a super-customized album with photos you edit within the interface, layouts you tweak and exchange for others, and plenty of stickers, backgrounds and text boxes for polishing the results.

 Mixbook will warn you when you upload pictures from Facebook or Instagram that have been compressed and may not print well or when you zoom in too far on pictures already placed within the album.

-There are over 200 designer themes in categories such as Romance, Wedding, Kids and Seasonal containing thousands of backgrounds and stickers (bats, hearts and words such as Dream or Happiness) for adding a personal (if sometimes twee) flourish to every page.
+There are nearly 400 designer themes in categories such as Romance, Wedding, Kids and Seasonal containing thousands of backgrounds and stickers (holiday-themed pineapples, graphic scrawls or words such as “Let your light shine”, for example) for adding a personal (if sometimes twee) flourish to every page.